-- Implementing architectural elements found throughout Old Town and responding to the Southwestern climate and Sonoran Desert environment through design, massing, material selection and landscaping - Offering new senior housing options in the heart of Old Town located across the street from HonorHealth Osborn and numerous medical offices in the area - Revitalizing Old Town through redevelopment and synergistic land uses - Providing ground level activity with 9,200+/- s.f. of non-residential uses along Scottsdale Road and a portion of Osborn Road - Strengthening the economic success of Old Town through new development while preserving and bolstering area business - Enhancing pedestrian connectivity through sidewalk connections and the expanded public paseo design, further promoting walkability - Focus on sustainability through design, material selection, and building methods for the well-being of both residents and the community. - 2.
+- Implementing architectural elements found throughout Old Town and responding to the Southwestern climate and Sonoran Desert environment through design, massing, material selection and landscaping - Revitalizing Old Town through redevelopment and synergistic land uses - Strengthening the economic success of Old Town through new development while preserving and bolstering area business - Enhancing pedestrian connectivity through shaded sidewalks promoting walkability - Focusing on sustainability through design, material selection, and site design - 2.
 The architectural character, landscaping and site design of the proposed development shall: - a.
 Promote a desirable relationship of structures to one another, to open spaces and topography, both on the site and in the surrounding neighborhood;

-Response: The Osborn will bring redevelopment of an underutilized site surrounded by a variety of supporting employment, medical, commercial, and residential land uses that will offer services to the resident, employees, and visitors.
+Response: The development request will allow for the redevelopment of an underutilized site surrounded by a variety of supporting, employment, educational, commercial, and residential land uses that will offer services to the residents and guests.
+The streetscape will be improved to encourage pedestrian comfort, safety, and accessibility with the proposal.
+The 1st Street sidewalk will be shaded with 48"-box trees.